iamaya2/baseMaterialTC3006/retro/M1_Statistics/README.md

 # Demo file for inner file
 In this file, you should describe the content of the folder.
 For example, in this case, we could state that:

-This folder contains the files related to a single deliverable.
+This folder contains the files related to the deliverables from the Statistics module.
+The following files are to be graded:

+ * **Evidence 01: ML from scratch** Please review file **Ev_01/dummyFile.txt**